neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 as "0 bugs."
 No paradigm can guarantee that.
 FP can't stop a developer surviving on Red Bull and moxie after staying up all night playing
 Fortnite from calculating the total of a customer's shopping cart by subtracting rather than adding.
-Still, FP --along with companion principles like [immutability](https://www.quora.com/Why-is-immutability-important-in-functional-programming)-- provides guardrails making it harder to write bugs and uncovers the ones your team *does* write more quickly and cheaply by virtue of mathematical guarantees that endure.
+Still, FP --along with companion principles like [immutability](https://www.quora.com/Why-is-immutability-important-in-functional-programming)-- provides safeguards making it harder to write bugs and uncovers the ones your team *does* write more quickly and cheaply by virtue of mathematical guarantees that endure.

 ## More Quality in Less Time